stillfleet/stillfleet.github.io/games/stillfleet/resources/ref_cards_01.md

 version: Version 1.0 ☉ August, 2022
 copyright: 2022-2023 Stillfleet Studio
 credits:
-  - By Wythe Marschall
+  Writing: Wythe Marschall
-  - With additional writing by Aaron H and Stephen Aubrey
+  With additional writing: Aaron H and Stephen Aubrey
-  - Design by Kae
+  Design: Kae
-  - Art by Ethan Gould
+  Art: Ethan Gould
-  - With additional art by Aaron H (and others?)
+  With additional art: Aaron H (and others?)
 ---

 Our first volume of quick-reference cards includes 25 archaetech, 25 encounters, and 2 rules cards.
 They make great hand-outs for players, new and veteran.